-We have been to Naples twice, now, and that issue was a real concern to us, as we had friends who had indeed been mugged and robbed during their visit.
+We have been to Naples three times, now, and that issue was a real concern to us, as we had friends who had indeed been mugged and robbed during their visit.
 The first time we drove around the inner city without leaving the car and left all valuables and money behind in our hotel room at night when we went out in search of pizza.
 The next morning we left for Pompeii and did not go through Naples on our way back to Rome.
 The second time was during a cruise, so we engaged a tour operator to take us straight out of Naples and down to the Amalfi Coast.
-Next time we will summon courage to explore the city on foot!
+On the third visit we did summon courage to explore the city, mainly by Hop On Hop Off bus as well as on foot!

 Naples is reputed to be the home and the origin of pizza – a thin crust sort with a simple tomato base with basil, known in other parts of the world as a Napoletana.
 (With mozzarella cheese it becomes a Margherita – after the Queen for whom it was made).
 In Italy, though, it is known as a Marinara, as the men who were its best customers were sailors or fishermen.
 Whatever you call it, the best ones are supposed to come from Da Michele’s – they have been making these pizzas since 1870.
 It is so popular that the queues can be quite daunting.
-Since we were on foot and not keen to stray too far from our hotel, we sampled pizza from a small restaurant nearby.
-You can’t really go wrong in Naples!
+On our first stay there we were not keen to stray too far from our hotel at night, so we sampled pizza from a small restaurant nearby.
+On our last visit we found the place, but it was closed!
+We made do with another pizzeria – you can’t really go wrong in Naples!

 The chief reason for our stop in Naples was as a jumping off spot for a visit to Pompeii.
 This vestige of a Roman city is so large and intriguing it took us a full day to see.
 So much has been recovered from the tons of ash that Vesuvius blanketed the city killing thousands of its inhabitants in 79AD.
 The objects that lay beneath the city have been well-preserved for centuries because of the lack of air and moisture.